JOSEPH COPPIN and ELIZABETH NELSON

-|JOSEPH COPPIN is Professor Emeritus at Pacifica Graduate Institute in Santa Barbara, California where he has been on the core faculty for nearly 20 years, including 8 years as Chair of the Depth Psychology Department.
+Joseph Coppin is Professor Emeritus at Pacifica Graduate Institute in Santa Barbara, California where he has been on the core faculty for nearly twenty years, including eight years as Chair of the Depth Psychology Department.
 He has been a psychotherapist in the tradition of depth psychology for over 35 years.
 His training and background in Freudian, Jungian, and Archetypal Psychology have blended clinical experiences with teaching, writing, research, and consultation.
 He currently lives in Grass Valley, California.

 THE ART OF INQUIRY